 With 2018 still a blank canvas, we gathered great ideas about value based marketing at PCMA’s Convening Leaders in Nashville, Tennessee.
 Right now, the marketing and events industries are at a huge turning point – and the big question is how leaders can innovate their traditional experiences to appeal to an audience that has rapidly changed how they choose the products and services they consume.

 A poignant message came from Greg Bogue’s Keynote “More than a Meeting: A Movement.”
 Based on his extensive research, he’s found that instead of focusing on purchases that feel secure or communicate success, customers are now making buying decisions based on their personal values.
-This is a huge shift that can help reframe our ideas about marketing as we know it.
+This is a huge shift that can help reframe our ideas into a value based marketing strategy.

 That means your brand needs to clearly answer this question for your customers: “What can you offer me?”